-In this study we move away from the polarised predator-scavenger debate and argue that T. rex underwent an ontogenetic dietary shift, increasing the proportion of carrion in its diet as it aged.
-This was accomplished by being able to exploit a resource unavailable to its competitors, namely bone.
+In this study we move away from the polarised predator-scavenger debate and argue that T. rex underwent an ontogenetic dietary shift, increasing the proportion of carrion in its diet as it aged due to both the increased availability of carrion through direct intraspecific competition and also by exploiting resources unavailable to it smaller competitors.
+We argure this was accomplished by both being able to dominate carcasses occupied by smaller individuals and also by exploiting a resource unavailable to its competitors, namely bone.
 Indeed it has been noted before that the laterally compressed dentition of juveniles would mean they were unable to consume bone [22] in contrast to the banana-shaped teeth of the adults.

 This shift would not only see adult T.rex avoiding intraspecific competition with younger consepcifics but also with interspecific carnivores of the time.
-Among contemporary competitors [9] Troodon was unsuited to dealing with bone [23]; and although dromaeosaurids had relatively strong bite forces [22] and could tackle larger prey items collectively [24], individually their small size meant they would leave much of the skeletal material behind.
-Most direct competition between these taxa would have occurred during juvenile stages of T.rex ontogeny [22].
+Among contemporary competitors [9] Troodon was unsuited to dealing with bone [23]; and although dromaeosaurids had relatively strong bite forces [22] and could tackle larger prey items collectively [24], individually their small size meant they would leave much of the skeletal material behind and would be easily displaced by the larger adult T.rex.
+Most direct competition between these taxa would have occurred during juvenile stages of T.rex ontogeny before the unset of a large growth phase in T.rex [22].

 Osteophagy is known in extant taxa such as the Bearded Vulture (Gypaetus barbatus) and hyena species [25].
 Some fat rich mammalian bones have an energy density (6.7 kJ / g) comparable with that of muscle tissue [26], making skeletal remains an enticing resource.
 But considering the immense size of the skeletons of some coeval prey items (e.g. Alamosaurus sanjuanensis at 20m long and at least 32 tonnes [27, 28]) it seems likely that only the most specialized of morphologies could process them.

 However, as alluded to earlier, the morphology of an adult T. rex skull does suggest an ability to process bone.
 More direct evidence comes in the form of distinctive wear marks [29] on its tooth apices as well as spalling [30].
 The animal also had an enormous bite force, with one estimate putting it at 57000 N [31].
 This is noted as being “large enough to shatter skeletal material during prey dismemberment” [32].
 A positive allometric scaling relationship in bite performance during ontogeny has also been recorded [31].
 Further, T. rex coprolites were discovered with bone fragments, prima facie evidence that it did consume bone.

+While previous energetic studies of T.rex foraging rule out scavenging as major foraging strategy we include two unusual aspects of such terrestrial systems 1; the almost complet dominance of resource by large adulat T.rex and 2.
+The abundance of large carcasses that would provide bones material extensive half lives.
 We follow an energetics approach in our study to explore the effect of this previously unrealised resource on the ecology of T.rex and look at the impact of the proposed ontogenetic dietary shift.

 Methods